murugeshmanthiramoorthi/murugeshmanthiramoorthi.github.io/aboutme.md

 ---
 ## OpenGenus Foundation - **Machine Learning Developer**
 01/2020 - 04/2020
-> OpenGenus Foundation is an open-source non-profit organization with the aim to enable people to work offline for a longer stretch, reduce the time spent on searching by exploiting the fact that almost 90% of the searches are same for every generation and to make programming more accessible.
+> OpenGenus Foundation is an open-source non-profit organization with the aim to enable people to work offline for a longer stretch.
 OpenGenus is all about positivity and innovation.

 * Researched various ways how Neural Networks are being fooled in Computer Vision field
 * Explored various possibilities to prevent these state of techs from being fooled